 - Revenue generation

 1. Customer Satisfaction

-Some Call Centers are excellent at understanding what makes customers happy, but not all of them are good at actually doing what it takes to make customers happy.
+Some contact centers are excellent at understanding what makes customers happy, but not all of them are good at actually doing what it takes to make customers happy.

 Here are some metrics to measure your customers’ satisfaction: